Trump administration pushing to rip global supply chains from China, say officials | Malay Mail

 Economic prosperity network

-Trump has said repeatedly that he could put new tariffs on top of the up to 25 per cent tax on US$370 billion (RM1.6 trillion) in Chinese goods currently in place.
+Trump has said repeatedly that he could put new tariffs on top of the up to 25 per cent tax on US$370 billion (RM1.59 trillion) in Chinese goods currently in place.

 US companies, which pay the tariffs, are already groaning under the existing ones, especially as sales plummet during coronavirus lockdowns.